crazybingoo/HyNaPT/README.md

 * Analyzes **dynamic propagation paths and modular organization**
 * Supports **pre-ictal / ictal / post-ictal comparative analysis**

-The framework is designed for **epilepsy research**, but can be adapted to other multivariate neural systems.

 ---

 ## 2. Key Features